alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 To move animal by-products within the EU, you must:

 - apply for an Intra Trade Animal Health Certificate (ITAHC) for each type of animal by-product
-- complete a commercial document
+- complete a commercial document (not needed for semen, ova or embryos)

 If you're exporting semen, ova or embryos, you must also [get your holding approved](#holding-approved).